Causative agent

 Clinical features

-It mainly affects children.
-Affected persons may have fever, sore throat with patches of greyish membrane adhered to the throat, and breathing difficulty.
+Persons with respiratory diphtheria may have fever, sore throat with patches of greyish membrane adhered to the throat, and breathing difficulty.
 In serious cases, it can cause airway obstruction, heart failure and nerve damage.
 Fatal cases can occur.

 Mode of transmission